European Corporate Roundup for Friday

 Continue Reading Below

-Net income fell 17% to EUR2.27 billion ($2.69 billion) in the three months to Sept.
-30 from EUR2.73 billion the prior year, slammed by costs linked to the diesel fix and currency fluctuations.
+Daimler said net profit fell to EUR2.18 billion ($2.58 billion) from EUR2.60 billion a year ago, while earnings before interest and taxes--the measure most closely watched by investors--declined 14% to EUR3.46 billion.
+Profit was hit by currency fluctuations and charges, including EUR230 million to cover recalls connected to airbag issues and EUR223 million to fix or swap tainted diesel vehicles.

-Earnings before interest and taxes--the measure most closely watched by investors--fell to EUR3.46 billion from EUR4.04 billion the previous year, pulled lower by a 22% drop at Mercedes and despite a strong rise in truck earnings.
+Earnings were also hit by costs from the launches of Mercedes' new flagship S-Class, X-Class light-utility vehicles and the company's first electric heavy truck.

-Earnings were also hit by costs from the launches of Mercedes' new flagship S-Class model, X-Class light-utility vehicles and the company's first electric heavy truck.
+The biggest impact on earnings, however, was from mounting costs related to the industry's diesel-emissions woes.

 Continue Reading Below